-“Oscar Martens’ debut collection is a warm, safe port in the storm the is life these days.
+“Oscar Martens’ collection is a warm, safe port in the storm that is life these days.
 His writing is vivid and clear, his characters honest and their stories full of the details and emotional truth that make them real.
 I read these stories, one by one, as a nightly ritual, as a special treat before going to sleep to call up the dreams that make for a peaceful sleep.” — Jennifer Haupt, Editor, One True Thing, Psychology Today

 “I knew Oscar Martens was the real thing when I first read him over twenty years ago.
 These new stories offer fresh evidence aplenty.
 Smart, honest, sparely eloquent, moving, humane, and disillusioned in the healthiest sense of a word that gets way too much bad press.
 Martens is funny, too, desperately so—and how else is a writer supposed to observe and portray this world we’ve made?” — Steven Heighton, Governor General’s Award winner and author of The Nightingale Won’t Let You Sleep

 “Taut, efficient and always just a beat away from heartbreak, No Call Too Small is a beautifully crafted collection.
 Martens deftly explores surprising and unexpected worlds, using them as a prism to dissect and understand human nature.
-With each successive story, I felt I was in the hands of writer who knows more than a thing or two about the love and pain.” — Marcia Butler, author of Pickle’s Progress
+With each successive story, I felt I was in the hands of a writer who knows more than a thing or two about love and pain.” — Marcia Butler, author of Pickle’s Progress